 It should be noted some high bounce rate, low dwell time pages are still capable of meeting a clients needs.
 Pages that aren’t capturing readers’ attention should be beefed up with more robust and relevant content.
 Time spent on page can be tracked through Google Analytics under Behavior Overview.

-CTR represents the percentage of users who visited your site after conducting a search.
-If a page shows up in the SERPs 1000 times a week but only 25 people click on it, that page has a 2.5% CTR.
-As we already discussed, 2.5% is the average CTR of a page in the tenth position on the first page of Google.
-It’s very important to move as high up in the SERP as possible to improve your CTR.
-Click-through rate can be checked in Google Search Console under Search Analytics.
+CTR represents the percentage of users who visit your site after a search.
+For example, if a page shows up in the SERP 1000 times a week, but only 25 people click on it, that page has a 2.5% CTR.
+As discussed, 2.5% is the average CTR of a page in the tenth position on the first page of Google.
+So, moving up in the SERPs is vital to improve your CTR.
+You can check and track this metric in Google Search Console under the Performance section.

 It all comes down to the SERP.
 The search engine result page is what the searchers are looking at.
-They’re trying to find you, and either you’re on it or you’re not.
+They’re trying to find you; either you’re on it or not.
 If a website isn’t visible in the SERPs, then the SEO strategy needs to be adjusted.
-High dwell times, fast page speeds, low bounce rates – these will all be indicators that you’re doing something right in regard to the site experience matching a user’s intent.
-It takes lots of research, quality work, and adaptability to improve your ranking.
+High dwell times, fast page speeds, and low bounce rates will all indicate that you’re doing something right with respect to the site experience matching a user’s intent.
+Improving your ranking takes lots of research, quality work, and the ability to flex and make changes over time.

 Bounce rate represents the percentage of users who visit a site but leave without clicking any additional pages or interacting.
 Sites should be immersive, with several cross-referenced pages that encourage visitors to dive deep into the content and investigate the site further.
 A quality website will have lots of easily discoverable content and a layout that is attractive, with page speeds that don’t turn people off.
 Google Analytics calculates bounce rate so you can make adjustments that improve the site experience for visitors.